A new technique called ‘concept whitening’ promises to provide neural network interpretability

 In addition to the functions of batch normalization, concept whitening also aligns the data along several axes that represent relevant concepts.

 The benefit of concept whitening’s architecture is that it can be easily integrated into many existing deep learning models.
-During their research, the scientists modified several popular pre-trained deep learning models by replacing batch norm modules with concept whitening, and they achieved the desired results with just one epoch of training.
+During their research, the scientists modified several popular pretrained deep learning models by replacing batch norm modules with concept whitening, and they achieved the desired results with just one epoch of training.
 (One epoch is a round of training on the full training set.
 Deep learning modules usually undergo many epochs when trained from scratch.)

-“CW could be applied to domains like medical imaging where interpretability is very important,” Rudin says.
+“CW could be applied to domains like medical imaging, where interpretability is very important,” Rudin says.

 In their experiments, the researchers applied concept whitening to a deep learning model for skin lesion diagnosis.
 “Concept importance scores measured on the CW latent space can provide practical insights on which concepts are potentially more important in skin lesion diagnosis,” they write in their paper.